michelemendel/postgresql_ai_tutorial/docs/local_setup.md

 - The db service runs Postgres normally without overriding its CMD.
 - The migrate service waits for Postgres, runs the SQL script, then exits.

-## 2. Create the `.env` file
+## 2. Create the `.env.local` file

-Copy the sample to `.env.local` (Compose will automatically load `.env`, but we keep secrets out of version control):

-    cat > .env.local <<'ENV'
-    POSTGRES_USER=devuser
-    POSTGRES_PASSWORD=devpass
-    POSTGRES_DB=devdb
-    ENV

-If you want these defaults checked in, you can add `.env.example` with the same keys and remind contributors to duplicate it.
+Copy `.env.example` to `.env.local` and customize if needed:

+    cp .env.example .env.local

+The `.env.local` file contains your database credentials and is not tracked in version control.

 ## 3. Create the migrations folder and an example SQL file